-207. Freedom and responsibility of the media
+207. Freedom and responsibility of the Media

-(1) The freedom and independence of the press and other information media are hereby guaranteed.

-(2) An Act of the National Assembly may make provisions for the establishment and operation of the press and other information media.

-(3) The press and other information media shall at all times, be free to uphold the principles, provisions and objectives of this Constitution, and the responsibility and accountability of the government to the people of The Gambia.
+- The freedom and independence of the Press and other information media are hereby guaranteed. - An Act of the National Assembly may make provisions for the establishment and operation of the Press and other information media. - The Press and other information media shall, at all times, be free to uphold the principles, provisions and objectives of this Constitution, and the responsibility and accountability of the Government to the people of The Gambia.

-208. Responsibility of state owned media
+208. Responsibility of State owned media

-All state owned newspapers, journal, radio and television shall afford fair opportunities and facilities for the presentation of divergent views and dissenting opinion.
+All state owned newspapers, journals, radio and television shall afford fair opportunities and facilities for the presentation of divergent views and dissenting opinion.